snowdriftcoop/snowdrift/BUILD.md

     cd snowdrift

-## Run the tests
+## Run the tests, build the project and launch the site

-Run the tests to fetch and build all Haskell dependencies:
+Do all three with a single command:

-    ./build.sh test
+    launch test-first

 This will take a while!